danigunawan/cancancandodynamicacl/README.md

 @report.collaborators.create(accessible_type: 'User', accessible_id: @user.id)
 ```

-Then through the UI you should receive a 500 for any report you did not give
+Then through the UI you should receive an alert for any report you did not give
 access to.
 (I assume you know how to spin up the rails server).

 I suggest trying this out with a few scenarios: